💬 Discuss

 Chase Sapphire

-All dining — Strelec, Monstera, Druga Violina, Vila Prešeren, Lička Kuća, Bokeria, Konoba Matejuška, Gariful, Restaurant 360°, Pelješac winery lunches
+All dining — Strelec, Vila Prešeren, Lička Kuća, Bokeria, Konoba Matejuška, Gariful, Restaurant 360°, Pelješac winery lunches

-All travel — rental car, Postojna Cave, Plitvice tickets, catamaran legs, Pelješac wine tour, Dubrovnik cable car, Krilo Jet
+All travel — Enterprise rental, Postojna Cave, Plitvice tickets, Krilo Jet legs, Pelješac wine tour, Dubrovnik cable car, Mljet ferry

-$300 Annual travel credit — auto-applied to first $300 in travel charges (likely the rental car)
+$300 Annual travel credit — auto-applied to first $300 in travel charges (likely the Enterprise rental)

-Primary rental car insurance — declines the rental's CDW.
+Primary rental car insurance — declines Enterprise's CDW.
 Slovenia + Croatia are both covered.

-Trip cancellation/interruption — $10K/pp covers wine tour, Plitvice tickets, hotel deposits
+Trip cancellation/interruption — $10K/pp covers wine tour, Plitvice tickets, non-refundable hotels

-Priority Pass — backup at ORD pre-flight, MUC/FRA layovers
+Priority Pass — backup at ORD pre-flight, ZRH/MUC layovers

-3% Costco Citi: ground transport + fuel — rental car fuel, Croatian highway tolls (DARS, HAC), taxis, catamaran tickets
+3% Costco Citi: ground transport + fuel — Enterprise fuel, Croatian highway tolls (DARS, HAC), taxis

 Plat #1 Jul–Dec $300 credit — bank for autumn FHR booking